-If you are the target of online bullying, abuse, harassment or criminal behaviour, you may want to keep a record of what’s been going on.
-While it may seem like deleting the content is the quickest solution, it may be useful if you decide to ask Netsafe or a law enforcement agency for advice first.
+If you are the target of online bullying, abuse, harassment or criminal behaviour, you may want to capture digital evidence of what’s been going on.
+While it may seem like deleting the content is the quickest solution, it may be useful to ask Netsafe or a law enforcement agency for advice first.
 Get our advice on how to record digital evidence now.

 Record the URL (web address)

 Each page on the internet has a unique URL that allows it to be discovered on the internet.
 This is the address that you see at the top of the webpage you are on.
 It often starts with the letters http or https.